ACCOMMODATION AND SERVICES

-There’s a long distance between shops in some areas, including between Borgsjö-Bräcke and Duved-Verdal, so plan ahead.
-Along many of the sections there are restaurants and cafés where you can sit, relax and enjoy a break from the hiking.
+There’s a long distance between shops in some areas, as for example between Borgsjö-Bräcke and Duved-Verdal, so plan ahead.
+Many of the other sections though there are shops, restaurants and cafés where you can sit, relax and enjoy a break from the hiking.

-In Sweden and Norway paying by cards such as Visa and Mastercard is common and widely accepted by most shops.
+In Sweden and Norway paying by credit/debit card such as Visa and Mastercard is common and widely accepted by most shops.
 For accommodation, hotels and the larger hostels accept payment by card, but for private accommodation cash payments are usually required so make sure to have some cash with you on the journey.
-You can take Swedish currency out at ATMs called “bankomat.”
+You can withdraw Swedish currency from your credit/debit card at ATMs called “bankomat.”

 Tourist information offices